How to Prevent Mold in Garages (Moisture Control for Tools, Storage, and Walls)

 - Make the environment less favorable for mold growth

-Even modest airflow improvements can help the garage recover faster after wet weather or heavy moisture exposure.
+Even modest airflow improvements can help the garage recover faster after wet weather or heavy moisture exposure, especially behind shelving and along exterior-facing walls.

 Some garage environments are naturally more vulnerable to mold than others.
 Recognizing these conditions helps homeowners see whether the issue is only occasional dampness or whether the garage is consistently creating a mold-friendly environment.